 This video created by our Youth Advisory Committee outlines how to find headspace Collingwood and what to expect when you arrive.

 headspace Collingwood has a variety of health workers that you can see.
-These include youth mental health access workers, community engagement workers, alcohol & drug workers, a practice nurse, GPs and private practitioners including; psychologists, occupational therapists, social workers and mental health nurses.
+These include youth mental health access workers, community engagement workers, alcohol & drug workers, GPs and private practitioners including; psychologists and mental health

 General Manager: Juliette

-Youth Mental Health Access Clinicians: Liam, Michael & Julia
+Youth Mental Health Access/Intake Clinicians: Liam, Emma & Amanda

 Community Engagement Worker: Lucy